sobu95/ContentCreator/README.md

 ## Database updates

-When upgrading an existing installation, run the update script to add any columns introduced in later versions.
-Execute the following command from the project root:
+When upgrading an existing installation, use the `update.php` script to add any columns introduced in later versions.
+You can either run it from the command line or open it directly in your browser.
+For CLI usage execute:

 ```bash
 php update.php